-If a secondary controller has no VQ Resources assigned to it, then it remains in the Offline state.
-A secondary controller cannot transition to the Online state until it has VQ Resources for an Admin Queue and one or more I/O Queues assigned to it (i.e., the minimum number of VQ Resources that may be assigned is two).
+If a secondary controller has no assigned VQ Resources, then that controller remains in the Offline state.
+A secondary controller is not able to transition to the Online state until VQ Resources for an Admin Queue and one or more I/O Queues have been assigned to that controller (i.e., the minimum number of VQ Resources that may be assigned is two).